Leinster Rugby: Blooding a new generation (2015–2017)

-Present Day (2018–2024)
+Present Day (2018–2026)

 Croke Park before the 2023–24 European Rugby Champions Cup Semi-Final victory against Northampton Saints.

 Starting with the 2017–18 season, Leinster won four straight Pro14 championships.
 In Europe, they won the 2017-18 Heineken Cup, defeating Racing 92 by a score of 15–12 in the final in Bilbao.
 They were runners-ups four times in 2018-19 Heineken Cup, 2021-22 Heineken Cup, 2022-23 Heineken Cup and the 2023-24 Heineken Cup.
 Leinster were knocked out of the Heineken cup competition in the quarter-finals in 2019–20, and again at the semi-finals stage in 2020–21.

-United Rugby Championship Era (2021–present)

 Four South African teams joined the Guinness Pro 14 and the tournament was renamed the United Rugby Championship (URC).

 Leinster lost to South African side the Bulls in the inaugural semi-final.
 In the subsequent two years, Leinster again lost at the URC semi-final stage to Munster, following a late drop goal by Jack Crowley, and the Bulls.

+They subsequently won the URC Grand Finals in 2025 and 2026.

-Leinster were marginally more successful in the Champions Cup during this period, making the final in three successive seasons, before losing in a semi-final to Northampton Saints in 2024-25.
+In the Champions Cup during this period, Leinster were less successful making the final in three successive seasons, before losing in a semi-final to Northampton Saints in 2024–25.
+They reached the final again in 2025-26 but lost heavily to Bordeaux-Begles.

-However, their mentality was routinely questioned during this period given their failure to win trophies despite a relative abundance of resources.
+Their mentality has been routinely questioned during this period given their failure to win European trophies despite a relative abundance of resources.

-The format of the 2021–22 Champions Cup competition was affected by the COVID-19 pandemic.
-Leinster won their first round matchup with Bath.
-However, the day prior to Leinster's second match, an away fixture to Montpellier, the EPCR announced that the match would not go ahead, and instead awarded a 28–0 win to Montpellier.
-This was despite Leinster having a full squad certified to be COVID-free, named, and ready to travel.
-The following day, the EPCR announced that all other matches involving French and UK teams from the same second round would be postponed to a future date.
-Following the EPCR's decision to award Montpellier a 28–0 bonus-point win for their cancelled round two clash, Leinster beat Montpellier by 89–7, with the 82 point margin eclipsing their previous biggest win in Europe set against Bourgoin back in 2004.